 Under the National Immunisation Program, vaccination for the A, C, W and Y strains is free and recommended as part of routine childhood immunisation at 12 months of age.
 People who have had a meningococcal vaccine should still be on the lookout for symptoms as the other strains of meningococcal bacteria can cause the disease.

-NSW Health is offering meningococcal vaccine for the four strains (A, C, W and Y) to students in Years 10 and 11 in 2018.
-Students who miss school clinics, or young people aged 16-19 years who are not attending school, can see their GP for free meningococcal ACWY vaccine.
+NSW Health is offering meningococcal vaccine for the four strains (A, C, W and Y) to students in Year 10 in 2019.
+Students who miss school clinics, or young people aged 15-19 years who are not attending school, can see their GP for free meningococcal ACWY vaccine.

 Vaccines are also available for infants against the B strain through general practitioners on a private prescription.